1byte2bytes/CompileTimeTest/README.md

-CompileTimeTest
+# CompileTimeTest

+Make sure Clang and the developer tools are installed.

 How to do:
 ```
 ./bootstrap.sh
 ./test.sh
+python3 parse_data.py
 ```

-times.txt will have the full results of each compile.